|

 issues, I shall try to conjure up a couple of anecdotes for you, and rummage for a couple of photo’s.
 I’ll go

 and have a fag first.
-Outside, of course, because this Nanny State
+Outside, of course, because this Clan

 is it?”
 I ask.
 “Down aft” was his response.
 So off we go, and indicating that it was over the stern, I was